ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 The percentage sequence identity between the recipient (HGT-acquiring) HGT region and its matched donor (HGT-delivery) contig region.
 It is usually very high (≥99.0%).
 This column quantifies the similarity of the transferred DNA.

 - Gene_Count:
-The number of protein‑coding genes predicted within the HGT region on the recipient contig.
+The number of protein‑coding genes predicted within the HGT region.
 It is aggregated from the eggNOG‑mapper annotations.
 This count reflects the functional complexity of the horizontally transferred segment.

 - Gene_Description:
 The functional annotation of all genes within the HGT region.
 This description comes from the eggNOG‑mapper output.
 It provides biological insight into the potential role of the transferred genetic material.